With inboxes groaning daily, is it a wise investment to hire an email copywriter? Well yes, more than ever actually.

 Around 300 billion.

-That’s about how many emails are sent daily across the globe.
+That’s about how many are sent daily across the globe.
 And rising.

 As a communication tool, email is definitely alive and well, despite our love affair with social media.

-But we’re swamped with emails, I hear you say.
+But we get swamped, I hear you say.
 Agreed.
 We’re swamped with poor quality emails.
 You know the type: sales obsessed, bad grammar, irrelevant messages.

-Just imagine if your emails could stand out as worthwhile and valuable.
+Just imagine if yours stood out as worthwhile and valuable.
 Just imagine how your audience might feel about you.

 When to hire an email writer